Halestorm: Appearances

 Halestorm was the featured artist on the cover of Origivation magazine in October 2006 and appeared on the cover of Pennsylvania Musician magazine three times (August 1999, March 2000, and February 2003).
 Lzzy Hale appeared on the cover of Revolver magazine along with Grace Perry from Landmine Marathon in their December 2009 edition of the "Hottest Chicks in Metal."
 Lzzy Hale has also been noted for her use of Gibson Guitars.
 Arejay Hale was featured in the June 2010 issue of Modern Drummer magazine.

 In mid 2012, Halestorm made a special requested appearance in an episode of Bar Rescue, titled "Owner Ousted", where they performed at the grand opening of the Fairfield, Ohio bar America Live (formerly Win, Place or Show).

 On January 29, 2013, Halestorm performed on Jimmy Kimmel Live!.
 On February 22, Lzzy Hale sang the Guns N' Roses song "Out Ta Get Me" at Bandit Rock Awards in Stockholm Sweden, where Slash and his band were headlining.
-Hale's vocals are featured in a cover of "Close My Eyes Forever" and on the album of David Draiman's new project, Device.
+Hale's vocals are featured in a cover of "Close My Eyes Forever" on the 2013 album of David Draiman's project, Device.